avirajsingh1/butterr_chicken/README.md

 ## What technologies are used for this project?

 Technology Stack
-Current Implementation
+### Current Implementation

 Voice Agent: Anam
 Web Frontend: Lovable

-Hackathon Prototype
+### Hackathon Prototype - The original idea and implementation
 Speech and Conversational AI: ElevenLabs (real-time dialogue processing) Avatar and Assistant Infrastructure: Anam
 Deployment and Prototyping: bolt.new
-Collaborative Design and System Mapping: Miro
+Collaborative Design and System Mapping: Miro Knowledge Base (based on the use case): German Government Visa, Residence Permits, Citizens Services

-##Key Capabilities
+## Key Capabilities

 Multilingual conversational support